SB-1300 Joint Stabilizing Sealer

 How much does a pallet of stones weigh?

 A pallet of stones weighs about 3,000 pounds, the same as a Ford Focus.
-That’s a ton and a half of concrete bricks!
+That’s a ton and a half of concrete blocks!
 Each pallet contains about 100 square feet of stones.
 If you want to know approximately how many pallets you’ll need for your project, divide your total square footage by 100.

 If I have extra stones, can I return them?